atharva-18/Object-Detection-API/README.md

 No. of objects detected - 3 <br>

-The resultant image is generated using matplotlib.
+The result image is generated using matplotlib.

 ### TO-DO